-Ryanair operates a low-fares, scheduled passenger airline serving short-haul, point-to-point routes in Europe and Morocco from its bases at Dublin, London (Stansted and Luton), Glasgow (Prestwick), Brussels (Charleroi), Frankfurt (Hahn), Milan (Bergamo), Stockholm (Skvasta), Rome (Ciampino), Barcelona (Girona), Nottingham East Midlands, Liverpool, Shannon, Pisa, Cork, Marseille, Madrid, Bremen, Dusseldorf (Weeze), Bristol, Alicante, Belfast, Bournemouth, Birmingham, Kerry, Edinburgh, Reus, Alghero, Cagliari, Trapani, Bologna and Pescara airports, which together are referred to as "Ryanair's bases of operations" or "Ryanair's bases."
-Ryanair plans to open a base at Porto in August 2009.
+Ryanair operates an ultra-low cost, scheduled airline serving short-haul, point-to-point routes largely in Europe from its 51 bases in airports across Europe, which together are referred to as "Ryanair's bases of operations" or "Ryanair's bases."
+For a list of these bases, see "Item 4.
+Information on the Company-Route System, Scheduling and Fares."
 Ryanair pioneered the low-fares operating model in Europe in the early 1990s.
-As of June 30, 2009, the Company offered over 1,200 scheduled short-haul flights per day serving 145 locations throughout Europe and Morocco, with an operating fleet of 196 aircraft flying approximately 845 routes.
-The Company also holds a 29.8% interest in Aer Lingus, which it has acquired through market purchases following Aer Lingus' partial privatization in 2006.
-The European Commission has prevented Ryanair from acquiring a majority stake in Aer Lingus pursuant to a decision that the Company is in the process of appealing.
+As of June 30, 2012, the Company offered over 1,500 scheduled short-haul flights per day serving approximately 160 airports largely throughout Europe, with an operating fleet of 294 aircraft flying approximately 1,500 routes.
+The Company also holds a 29.8% interest in Aer Lingus Group plc ("Aer Lingus"), which it has acquired through market purchases following Aer Lingus' partial privatization in 2006.
+The European Commission prohibited Ryanair's 2006 tender offer to acquire the entire share capital of Aer Lingus and Ryanair filed an appeal with the European Court of First Instance ("CFI").
+On July 6, 2010, the CFI upheld the European Commission's decision.
+On June 19, 2012 the Company made its third offer to purchase Aer Lingus.
 For additional information, see "Item 8.
-Financial Information-Other Financial Information-Legal Proceedings-Aer Lingus Merger Decision."
+Financial Information-Legal Proceedings-Matters Related to Investment in Aer Lingus."
 A detailed description of the Company's business can be found in "Item 4.
 Information on the Company."